shamim0754/Java8/readme.md

 System.out.println(pr.test(10));    // Calling Predicate method
 ```

-2. Function : it accept
+2. Function : Represents a function that accepts one arguments and produces a result.similar Consumer<T> but it has no return type
 ```java
 Interface Function<T,R>{
 R apply(T t)